Savith-R/Savith-R/README.md

 - 👋 Hi, I’m @Savith-R
 - 👀 I’m interested in Java Programming
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on No one
+- 💞️ I’m looking to collaborate with No one
-- 📫 How to reach me Nowhere
+- 📫 How to reach me: Nowhere

 <!---
 Savith-R/Savith-R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.